 - Significantly reduces the data transfer amounts between nodes and reduces the costs in cloud deployments (which charge for data transfers between Regions).

-We have even more repair improvements planned for upcoming versions of Scylla.
+We have even more repair improvements planned for upcoming versions of ScyllaDB.
 Please stay tuned!